 Credit Card With the Best Fraud Protection

 If you're looking for a new credit card and security is one of your top priorities, it's important to shop around to find the right fit.
-If you're looking for a card with great security features, you might consider:

 As you decide on your next credit card, take your time to consider the full benefits of each option before you make a decision.
 For example, consider the card's welcome offer, rewards program, promotional interest rates and other features that can provide value as you use it regularly.
 To find out which credit cards with fraud protection you're matched with, use Experian CreditMatch™.

 How to Protect Yourself from Credit Card Fraud

 While credit card issuers invest a lot in fraud protection initiatives, their efforts don't take the place of your own responsibility to keep your credit card information safe.
 Here are some concrete steps you can take to protect yourself from credit card fraud:

 - Keep your physical cards safe.
 It's best to keep your credit cards in your wallet or purse and to avoid leaving them around where they may be stolen.
 Also, be careful about who you allow to use your card.
 Add cards to a digital wallet like Apple Pay or Google Pay so you don't have to carry them everywhere you go.

 - Learn how to spot phishing attacks.
 Phishing is a type of scam that involves an email or text message that looks like it's from a legitimate source but will instead take you to a fraudulent web page where you may be asked to enter passwords or other information.
 Criminals often include links or attachments that can install harmful malware on your computer or phone if you click on them.
 With this malicious software, hackers can steal information directly from your device.
 Avoid opening email attachments unless you know for sure that they're safe, and always double-check links for the destination URL, which will appear when you hover your cursor over the hyperlink.